Harini-Hardageri/Sudoku_Solver_in_C/README.md

 # Sudoku_Solver_in_C

 Sudoku Solver implemented in C using the Backtracking Algorithm.
-The program takes a predefined 9×9 Sudoku puzzle, validates possible numbers according to Sudoku rules, and recursively fills the empty cells until a valid solution is found.
+This program takes a predefined 9×9 Sudoku puzzle, validates possible numbers according to Sudoku rules, and recursively fills the empty cells until a valid solution is found.

 Features
 <ul>